Vaibhavibhalke/Automation_Testing_2/README.md

 ## Project Description

-In this project, we developed a Python script that automates interactions with a web application and records the screen during execution.
+In this project, i developed a Python script that automates interactions with a web application and records the screen during execution.
 The script uses Selenium for web automation and OpenCV for screen recording.
 This approach allows us to test web application functionality and capture the entire process for review and debugging.

 ## Basic Structure